stg7/phrasit/README.md

 to create an own dataset.

-At the moment, the input format is not customizable, if your data is stored in another format you should build a convert script, that e.g. throw all ngrams in the inport format out to stdout.
+At the moment, the input format is not customizable, if your data is stored in another format you should build a convert script, that e.g. throw all ngrams in the input format out to stdout.
 Then you can easily build a processing pipeline like:
 ```
 ./myConvertScript myCoolDataset | ./phrasit -i